header 1

 1. Only a person who has graduated from the School for a minimum period of;

-1. 15 years shall be eligible to contest for the post National President.
+1. 20 years shall be eligible to contest for the post of National President.

 1. Notwithstanding the above provisions, a person shall be eligible to contest for any position in the National Executive Committee of the Association if such a person;

-1. Has been an alumni of the School for at least 10years,
+1. Has been an alumni of the school. (refer to (a) above for requirements)

-2. Is a good standing member of the society,
+3. Is a good standing member in the society.

-5. Has not been convicted of a criminal offence by a court of competent jurisdiction,
+6. Has not been convicted of a criminal offence by a court of competent jurisdiction.

 1. ELECTION PROCEDURE